Hypostomus borellii

-Hypostomus borellii is a species of catfish in the family Loricariidae.
-It is native to the upper and middle Pilcomayo River basin in Argentina, Uruguay, and Bolivia.
-The species reaches 16.1 cm standard length and is believed to be a facultative air-breather.
+Hypostomus borellii is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in the Lipeo River in Argentina and Pilcomayo River in Bolivia.
+This species reaches a standard length of 16.1 cm.

 Etymology

-The fish is named in honor of French-born Italian zoologist Alfredo Borelli (1858–1943) of the Università di Torino, who led three expeditions to South America and collected many animals, including the holotype of this species.
+Hypostomus borellii is named in honor of French-born Italian zoologist Alfredo Borelli (1858–1943) of the Università di Torino, who led three expeditions to South America and collected many animals, including the holotype of this species.